Physical Therapy (DPT) Courses

 Offered at Providence

-In this course, students are prepared for the evidence-based management of patients/clients across the life span with neuromusculoskeletal conditions of the spine.
-Using the framework of the biopsychosocial and ICF models, students are prepared to examine, evaluate, diagnose and treat patients with spinal dysfunction, to include post-operative conditions.
+In this course, students prepare for the evidence-based management of patients/clients across the lifespan with neuromusculoskeletal conditions of the thoracic and lumbar spine, sacroiliac joint, pelvis, and lower extremity.
+Using the Biopsychosocial, Regional Interdependence, and International Classification of Function, Disability, and Health (ICF) models, students prepare to examine, evaluate, diagnose, and treat patients with these disorders, including post-operative conditions across the lifespan.

 Prerequisite(s): DPT7250.